V8

 number

-Read a JS number
+Read a JS number value.

-For use inside of a custom deserializer._readHostObject()
+For use inside of a custom deserializer._readHostObject().

 M deserializer.readRawBytes(length)

 Read raw bytes from the deserializer's internal buffer.
-The length
+The length parameter

 must correspond to the length of the buffer that was passed to

-For use inside of a custom deserializer._readHostObject()
+For use inside of a custom deserializer._readHostObject().

 M deserializer._readHostObject()